pragtical/plugin-manager/README.md

 * `libzip` (for unpacking .zip files)
 * `libmicrotar` (for unpacking .tar.gz files)

-To build, `lpm` only requires a C compiler.
+To build, `ppm` only requires a C compiler.
 To run the underlying build process for `mbedtls` and `libgit2`, `cmake` is also required.

 ## Supported Platforms

-`lpm` should work on all platforms `lite-xl` works on; but releases are offered for the following:
+`ppm` should work on all platforms `pragtical` works on; but releases are offered for the following:

 * Windows x86_64
 * Linux x86_64